Julian Zietlow's drug use: That's what Rocka Nutrition says about it - Breaking Latest News

 Who is Julian Zietlow?

 Julian Zietlow is a German fitness influencer, personal trainer and entrepreneur.
 The 38-year-old is best known for the video platform YouTube, on which he has been sharing fitness tips, nutritional advice and training plans for twelve years.
-One of his most well-known successes is the ten-week online training program “Bearing Billing”, which Zietlow established in the mid-2010s.
+One of his most well-known successes is the ten-week online training program “Beech Billing” that Zietlow established in the mid-2010s.

 Together with his wife Alina Schulte im Hoff, Zietlow has now founded various companies.
 In addition to training plans, the couple also sells fashion and nutritional supplements.